SelfGala/Inverted-Pendulum/README.md

 ---

-# 2. Cartpole with Double-loop PID simulating with Mujoco
+# 2. Double-loop PID simulating with Mujoco